Piyushb790/100-days-of-code/README.md

 ### built my website responsive using mediaQueries and also built siderbar using javascript and css

 ## Day 9
-### built my full website responsive for tablet mobile and pc and make compatible for different browser and also optimizes a website like compression of images
+### built my full website responsive for tablet mobile and pc and make compatible for different browser and also optimizes a website like compression of images.

+## Day 10
+### built a receipe page, assigned by frontend mentor challenge deploy 👉 [deploy](https://receipepage.netlify.app/)